WHAT ROSA BROUGHT

 Here are some previews of the artwork I created for the interior pages:

-Please consider buying a copy for your kids, grandkids, their school, or house of worship.
+I hope you’ll consider sharing What Rosa Brought‘ with your kids, grandkids, local school, library, or house of worship.